openstf/minicap/README.md

 ## Building

 Building requires [NDK](https://developer.android.com/tools/sdk/ndk/index.html), and is known to work with at least with NDK Revision 10e (May 2015).
+Older versions do not work due to the lack of `.asm` file support for x86_64.

 Then it's simply a matter of invoking `ndk-build`.